czimm79/MicroTracker.jl/docs/src/index.md

 # Home

-Welcome to the documentation for [MicroTracker](https://github.com/czimm79/MicroTracker.jl) - helping you get from microscopy to publication.
+Welcome to the documentation for [MicroTracker](https://github.com/czimm79/MicroTracker.jl) - a Julia package for analyzing microscopy videos of microbots.

 !!! warning
     This repository is under construction and not ready for use.